paluh/purescript-strophejs/README.md

 I was not able to run phantomjs without bundling strophejs together with library code (it would require separate runner etc.), so I've decied to incorporate webpack to developement cylce.

-To run tests during developement cycle:
+To run tests with autorecompilation:

     $ webpack --watch --config test.webpack.config.js